Growth of bilinear maps II: Bounds and orders

 The arguments in this paper are independent of the choice.
 The other direction is deterministic: The vector that the binary tree gives is said to be the \emph{associated vector} with the tree.
 Note that from now on, all considered trees are rooted binary trees.
 In some places, we say the tree associated with $g_k(n)$ instead of saying the tree of $n$ leaves associated with a vector whose $k$-th entry is $g_k(n)$ for short.

 A \emph{linear pattern} $P=(T,\ell)$ is a pair of a tree $T$ and a marked leaf $\ell$ in $T$.
 Suppose in the expression associated with $T$, we put a vector variable $u$ instead of the fixed vector $s$ in the place associated with the leaf $\ell$.
-The value of the expression is then a vector variable $v$ that is linearly dependent on $u$.
+The value of the expression is then a vector variable $v$ linearly depending on $u$.
 Let $M=M(P)$ be the matrix representing the dependency, that is $v=Mu$.
 The matrix $M$ is said to be the \emph{associated matrix} with the linear pattern.
 A quick observation is that $M_{i,j}\le\const g_i(n)$ for any $i,j$ where $n$ is the number of leaves in $T$.